puppetlabs/puppet-docs/source/puppet/4.5/reference/quick_start_user_group.markdown

 > That's it!
 You've successfully added your group, `web`, to the main manifest.

-## Add the User to the Main Manifest
+## Add the user to the main manifest

 1. From the command line on your Puppet master, run `puppet resource -e user jargyle`.
 This opens a file in your text editor with the following content: